videosdk-live/videosdk-docs/docs/realtime-communication/sdk-reference/ios-sdk/setup.md

 :::caution

-- Currently this only supports iOS device (arm64).
+- Currently this only supports IOS device (arm64).
 Running on simulator is not supported.
 - You will need to set `Enable Bitcode` to `false`.

 :::